Mollywhopper Crisis Management Kit, Ultimate First Aid Survival Trauma Backpack

-Not just a basic First Aid Kit, but it has items that you didn't know you needed until it may be too late.
-Everything is carefully bundled in a strong ballistic backpack, so you can easily take it to where you need it or wherever you go.
-View pictures of the full list of supplies and equipment included in each Crisis Kit.
+Our Mollywhopper® Crisis Management Kit is THE go-to bag for anyone who wants to be ready for any situation.
+Carefully curated separate packs for blood and bullet trauma, blunt trauma, pet injury, burns, nuclear exposure, blankets and towels, general injury, and much more.
+This is not a simple first aid kit--it has those items you didn't know you needed until it may be too late.
+Everything is carefully bundled in a strong ballistic backpack, so you can easily take it from vehicle to building or wherever you go.
+View pictures for a full list of supplies and equipment included.

-A thoughtful gift for first responders, families, preppers, travelers, teachers, shopkeepers, dorm rooms, and Search and Rescue volunteers.
+A thoughtful gift for first responders, families, preppers, travelers, teachers, and shopkeepers.
+Ensure your loved one has one in their car trunk, dorm, and home.

 BASIC TIPS FOR ILLNESS/INJURY